iluwatar/java-design-patterns/README.md

 To enable the automatic update of the submodule reference we use the [update-ghpages.sh](https://github.com/iluwatar/java-design-patterns/blob/master/update-ghpages.sh) script in the master branch together with Travis-CI.

+## Credits
+Thanks to [Gaohaoyang](https://github.com/Gaohaoyang) for providing the previous design and thus also the base layer of the new design